White Terror (Taiwan)

-Pro-democracy demonstrations attempted during this period, such as the Kaohsiung Incident, were harshly suppressed.
-The KMT ruled as a one-party state, with the existence of any other political parties strictly outlawed, resulting in non-existent competitive elections; unapproved tangwai candidates that won elections such as Hsu Hsin-liang would be spuriously impeached and often forced into exile.
-Even so, such restricted elections were marred by overt voter fraud, most notably during the Zhongli incident.

-The ideology, theory and repression ruling pattern of Chiang Kai-shek's KMT's regime in mainland China and subsequently in Taiwan has been compared by some academics and scholars to fascist regimes elsewhere, such as Nazi Germany, with the National Revolutionary Army heavily dependent and inspired by the German military mission during the Sino-German cooperation (1926–1941) until Adolf Hitler decided to withdraw in 1938 to align with Imperial Japan.
-When Chiang retreated to Taiwan in 1949, his regime refused to establish a parliamentary democracy, but continued a variation of the fascist state in Taiwan.
-The legacy of authoritarianism and fascism during the White Terror in Taiwan has persisted until today, and political discussions about this topic continues to be highly controversial on the island.

 Time period

 The White Terror is generally considered to have begun with the declaration of martial law on 19 May 1949.
-For its ending date, some sources cite the lifting of martial law on 15 July 1987, while others cite the repeal of Article 100 of the Criminal Code on 21 September 1992, which allowed for the persecution of people for "anti-state" activities.
-Martial law officially lasted for almost four decades, which had been the longest period of martial law in the world at the time it was lifted.
+For its ending date, some sources cite the lifting of martial law on 15 July 1987, following the Lieyu Massacre, while others cite the repeal of Article 100 of the Criminal Code on 21 September 1992, which allowed for the persecution of people for "anti-state" activities.
+Martial law officially lasted for 38 years and 57 days, which was the longest period of martial law in the world at the time it was lifted.
 It is now the second longest, after Syria's 48-year period of martial law which lasted from 1963 to 2011.